Chart Color Schemes

 Moggill demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Both young and old age cohorts show low prevalence of common health conditions.

-The rate of private health cover is exceptionally high at approximately 61% of the total population (3,329 people), compared to 55.8% across Greater Brisbane.
+The rate of private health cover is exceptionally high at approximately 61% of the total population, which is 3,355 people, compared to 55.8% across Greater Brisbane.
 The most common medical conditions in the area are asthma and mental health issues, impacting 7.0 and 6.7% of residents respectively.
-74.4% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents have low chronic condition prevalence.
-The area has 14.5% of residents aged 65 and over (796 people).
+Notably, 74.4% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents show low chronic condition prevalence.
+The area has 14.1% of residents aged 65 and over, which is 780 people.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health